IOC, USOC made progress during revenue-sharing discussions

 "We had very good talks," Gerhard Heiberg, one of three IOC negotiators, told The Associated Press by telephone.
 "We have good progress.
 We are optimistic and little by little we continue to move in the right direction."

 USOC CEO Scott Blackmun also gave an upbeat assessment.

 "We had very good meetings today with a very good tone of discussion with the IOC," he said.
 "We look forward to future discussion."

-The negotiations with the IOC, ongoing for more than a year, are aimed at resolving the dispute over the U.S. share of Olympic television and marketing revenues.
+The negotiations, which began more than a year ago, are aimed at resolving the dispute over the U.S. share of Olympic television and marketing revenues.
 The IOC believes the American cut is excessive and should be redistributed.